maflcko/b-c-gui-translations-review/reviews/cs.md

         <translation>Nemohl jsem uložit transakci do peněženky</translation>

 ERR
-The translation "Nemohl jsem uložit transakci do peněženky" literally means "I could not save the transaction into the wallet," which is more specific and differs from the source "Could not commit transaction".
-The translation also uses the first person "jsem", which is not used in typical UI/system messages (should be impersonal or passive).
+The translation adds content not in the source (“do peněženky”) and uses first person (“Nemohl jsem”), which is inappropriate for UI strings.
+It also misrenders “commit,” which is better as “zapsat” here.

 Correct translation:
-Nelze potvrdit transakci
+Nepodařilo se zapsat transakci
 ```

 <!-- cache_translation_check_cs_990b34d53f2ae8233b59d9868a4f04efb9324dd3b69cf16a0cf62d0806398490 -->